edocg/Conceptos-Dart/README.md

 A final variable can only be assigned a value once at run time.

 A const variable can only be assigned a value once at compile time.

+## STRING INTERPOLATION

+It is a technique used to create new character strings or modify existing strings by embedding variables or expressions within the strings.

+    “optional String $variableIdentifier optional String”

+    “optional String ${expression} optional String”